 For ISPF substitution variables, you should code the VARSUB tag.
-ISPF does not perform output translation (specified in the associated VARCLASS tag) on ISPF run-time substitution variables.
+ISPF does not perform output translation (specified in the associated VARCLASS tag) on ISPF runtime substitution variables.

-Refer to the ISPF Dialog Developer's Guide and Reference for a description of the syntax rules you should use for defining consistent messages.
+Refer to z/OS ISPF Dialog Developer's Guide and Reference for a description of the syntax rules you should use for defining consistent messages.